-In 2013/14 the three commercial properties; one in Galashiels, one in Peebles and one in Denholm were valued by Mr C Highton FRICS of Allied Surveyors Scotland plc.
+In 2013/14 the three commercial properties; one in Galashiels, one in Peebles and one in Denholm were valued by Allied Surveyors Scotland plc.
 The market value was estimated to be £275k for existing use as office accommodation or shops.
 The carrying value prior to the transfer to the investment property category was £373k and therefore an impairment charge of £98k was charged to the income and expenditure account in 2013/14.
 We do not believe this valuation has altered materially.

-Mr C Highton FRICS of Allied Surveyors Scotland plc has reported that little or no movement has taken place in the local market in 12 months.
+Mr Robert Smith Bsc (Hons) MRICS of Allied Surveyors Scotland plc has reported that little or no movement has taken place in the local market in 12 months.